bigbio/pgatk/docs/pypgatk.rst

 The file input of the tool ``-in`` (``--input_mutation``) is the cosmic mutation data file.
 The genes file ``-fa`` (``--input_genes``) contains the original CDS sequence for all genes used by the COSMIC team to annotate the mutations.
 The output of the tool is a protein fasta file and is written in the following path `-out` (--output-db)

+Examples:

-Example: generate a proteinDB per cancer type from COSMIC mutations
+- generate a proteinDB per cancer type from COSMIC mutations

 .. code-block:: bash
-   :linenos:

    python3.7 pypgatk_cli.py cosmic-to-proteindb -in CosmicMutantExport.tsv -fa All_COSMIC_Genes.fasta -out cosmic_proteinDB.fa -s

 cBioPortal Mutations to Protein sequences